 Conclusion

-Live podcasts are the perfect choice if you want to engage your listeners and connect with them on a personal level.
-The live format offers opportunities to build a stronger community, collaborate with others, and even monitize your content.
+A live podcast is the perfect choice if you want to engage your listeners and connect with them on a personal level.
+The live format offers opportunities to build a stronger community, collaborate with others, and even monetize your content.
 Getting started is easy — all you need is a USB microphone, audio recording software and your computer.
 Let your voice be heard!